Justin1230123/COIT20252-e-portfolio/E-portfolio_3.md

 Link: https://www.youtube.com/watch?v=h2l1uqeTOr4

 Summary:
-RPA is defined as software robots that copy human repretitive tasks such as data entry or invoice processing.
-Although these tasks are essential for any organization, they could be very time-consuming, and pronte to errors when dealing with a large amount or manually.
+RPA is defined as software robots that copy human repetitive tasks such as data entry or invoice processing.
+Although these tasks are essential for any organization, they could be very time-consuming, and pront to errors when dealing with a large amount or manually.
 This ensures the organization can allocate resources and time into more creative, meaningful work.
 The video continued to explain how RPA works, it starts by identifying repetitive tasks that need to be done and then design a workflow for the robots to follow.
 Uipath was introduced as Drag-and-drop RPA tool for organizations to streamline their workflows and transform digitally without zero knowledge of coding.
 The video finally went on listing a lot of practical applications of RPA in various fields such as retail, banking or supply chain.

 Personal reflection:
 I selected this video mainly because after learning about the concept of RPA in week 8 lecture, i wanted to look into its real-world applications and effectiveness in organizations.
 This video strengthened my knowledge of RPA, and as a future office employee, I can be able to fit it into organization operations.
 For example, daily data entry task in banking sector requires high accuracy and attention to detail, by employing RPA, it can minimize mistakes to the minimum and allow employees to perform value-adding activities, therefore improving productivity.
 Another positive aspect of RPA is ROI,